The penis is a delicate organ.

 The first thing to understand about hair ring with your male chinchilla is that you should not take it lightly.

 I’ve seen in social media groups and forums that many chinchilla owners mistakenly think this isn’t a huge deal because it is easy to fixe.

 The problem is that if you adopt this mindset, you may end up not paying as much attention as you should and might not spot hair ring when it does occur, or just take it less seriously overall.

 Hair ring occurs most often after a chinchilla has been attempting to breed or just finished breeding.

-Hair ring will surround the penis around the foreskin and cause serious problems with mating, urinating, and other serious complications that can occur if it’s not spotted quickly.
+It will surround the penis around the foreskin and cause serious problems when mating or urinating.
+It can also cause other serious complications, if it’s not spotted quickly.

 Luckily, hair ring is relatively easy to notice, and it’s not difficult to handle as the chinchilla owner.

 First and most importantly, it occurs most frequently when a chinchilla is attempting to mate or has just completed mating.